 Playing time: 30-60 minutes

-Skill factor: Some social skills (knowing other players, predicting what they will do) are necessary for competitive play, but I don’t recommend playing it competitively.
+Skill factor: Some social skills (knowing other players and predicting what they will do) are necessary for competitive play, but I don’t recommend playing it competitively.

 Luck factor: There is luck involved when drawing cards, but it doesn’t really matter what you draw.

-A very similar game concept as in Cards Against Humanity, only that this is way kinkier – it focuses mainly on the sex topic.
+A very similar game concept to Cards Against Humanity, only that this is way kinkier – it focuses mainly on sexual topics.